 Jesus was leading his disciples to become members, and then representatives and leaders in his new spiritual kingdom.
 Discipleship today does the same thing.

 If you think about it, this approach is pretty much the only leadership that Jesus modeled to us.
 And yet he is to be our king. note

 Uniquely, Jesus' Kingdom is a spiritual kingdom, not an earthly kingdom.
 (See also The Essential Good News of Christianity)

 People may be motivated to leading because they want to serve.
 These are in contrast to those that take leadership because of selfish motivations of power or control; such leader-first motivation is sometimes called traditional leadership.
-However, the leader that is motivated from a serve-first attitude does it for the benefit of the group.
+In contrast the leader that is motivated from a serve-first attitude does it for the benefit of the group.
 (And actual human leaders are some where in the middle because they have their own unique combination of motivations.)